 Personal: Who you are, and where you know them – Hi Bob, this is Shannon from the Chicago Training and Development Group.

-Process: Propose next steps – I had some questions about your third point in the article, would you mind having a deeper discussion?
+Process: Propose next steps – I had some questions about your third point in the article.
+Would you mind having a deeper discussion?

 Bonus Step: Schedule your Activities

 As I stated in the opening of this post, some people are better at this whole virtual networking thing than others.
 The difference?
 They make a plan to network.
 I can go DAYS without thinking about connecting with my network peeps.
-This is a BAD thing, people.
+This is a BAD thing.
 We get bogged down in work, we stress about projects, and we get buried in email or Zoom calls.
 These are excuses, and not necessarily good ones.
 You have to hold yourself accountable for reaching out, or else you lose touch.

 Ask Alexa or Google to remind you: Ask Google to remind you at 4:30 pm each day to check your LinkedIn or Facebook group.
 If you are a part of multiple groups, set a reminder to reach out to one group a day.